Mankanya language: Verbal morphology

-Tense, Aspect, and Mood
+Tense, aspect, and mood

 Tense, aspect, and mood marked in clauses partially by verb morphology, along with a number of different auxiliary verbs.
-A perfective vs imperfective distinction is unmarked in neutral sentences, while a prefix marks the imperfective in relative, serial, and negated clauses.
-There is also a completive suffix that marks a present resulting state for change of state verbs, such as turning "grow" into "be big".
-The imperative is marked with a suffix, and the verb does not take a subject prefix if the subject is singular.
+A perfective vs imperfective distinction is unmarked in neutral sentences, while a prefix k- marks the imperfective in relative, serial, and negated clauses.
+There is also a completive suffix -i that marks a present resulting state for change of state verbs, such as turning "grow" into "be big".
+The imperative is marked with a suffix -an/ani, and the verb does not take a subject prefix if the subject is singular.
 The auxiliary verbs may also function as lexical verbs in other contexts.
 They take subject agreement prefixes, along with negation or selectional markers, and trigger different morphology on the lexical verb following them.
-Past tense is expressed with auxiliary "come", and the lexical verb is a bare stem.; "come" can also be used, to mark the future, though "go", and another verb that may be derived from "look for", can also be used.
+Past tense is expressed with auxiliary bi "come", and the lexical verb is a bare stem; "come" can also be used, to mark the future, though ya "go", and another verb that may be derived from "look for", luŋ, can also be used.
 Whichever of the three is used in the future construction, the lexical verb is marked with the imperfective and serial prefixes.
-Other examples include (but are not limited to) auxiliary "say" used for the habitual, while "still be" or stay" can be used for the persistive, and continuative, both similar to English "still", the first focusing more on the fact that the event has not ended, while the latter with more focus on the extended duration.
-The progressive uses the copula, followed by the proximal interior locative particle, and the lexical verb takes a nominal prefix.
+Other examples include (but are not limited to) auxiliary ji "say" used for the habitual, while hum "still be" or jon "stay" can be used for the persistive, and continuative, respectively; both similar to English "still", the first focusing more on the fact that the event has not ended, while the latter with more focus on the extended duration.
+The progressive uses the copula wo, followed by the proximal interior locative particle, and the lexical verb takes a nominal prefix.
 This is similar to the origin of the English continuous, "be at VERB-ing".
 In terms of modal meanings, the obligative mood uses the copula, followed by the genitive particle, and a lexical verb marked serial imperfective.
 If the lexical verb is marked with the infinitive instead, it is the epistemic mood.
-Both can be translated into English as "should", with the former being deontic "they should help out (because it's the right thing to do).", and the latter because of given knowledge "they should help out (because they said they would).".
-Auxiliaries can be combined in some cases, the combination of the ingressive, built from "make/do" - elsewhere meaning "until" - and the past, yield a past "already" meaning, continuing to present if the lexical verb is marked serial imperfective.
+Both can be translated into English as "should", with the former being deontic "they should help out (because it's the right thing to do).", and the latter because of given knowledge "they should help out (I assume, because they said they would).".
+Auxiliaries can be combined in some cases, the combination of the ingressive, built from do "make/do" - elsewhere meaning "until" - and the past, yield a past "already" meaning, continuing to present if the lexical verb is marked serial imperfective.